larkintuckerllc/k8s-cka-tutorial/03-install-kubernetes-masters-and-nodes/README.md

 ## Script

-While one can install learning environments on your workstation, e.g,. *Minikube* or *microK8s*, we want to focus more on AWS.

-At the same time, there are compelling reasons to use Amazon's EKS instead of trying to install your own cluster from scratch; mostly EKS has deep integrations with other AWS services out of the box.
+There are compelling reasons to use Amazon's EKS instead of trying to install your own cluster from scratch; mostly EKS has deep integrations with other AWS services out of the box.
 But we are here to learn...

+Also, while one can install learning environments on one's workstation, e.g,. *Minikube* or *microK8s*, we want to install in a more "real" environment.

 There are a number of tools that automate the creation of clusters (much like EKS), e.g.: